-The first warmish day of summer 2017 encouraged me to visit the David Bowie ‘memorial’ in Brixton, London.
+The first warmish day of summer 2017 encouraged me to visit the memorial to David Bowie in Brixton, London.

-Hatchards,established in 1797, is London’s oldest bookshop and with 3 ‘Royal Appointments’ certainly the best connected one, though I doubt if the Bowie book was on their ‘must have’ list.
+Hatchards, established in 1797, is London’s oldest bookshop and with 3 ‘Royal Appointments’ certainly the best-connected one, though I doubt if the Bowie book was on the Royal’s ‘must have’ list.

-Downstairs I searched for, and found, my Bradt Guide to Oman which was displayed underneath Arabian Sands by Wilfred Thesiger.
+Downstairs I searched for, and found, my Bradt Guide to Oman which was displayed on the bottom shelf 🤨 underneath Arabian Sands by Wilfred Thesiger.